Time-Optimal Path Planning in a Constant Wind for Uncrewed Aerial Vehicles using Dubins Set Classification: Methodology

 If the solution does not lie between any of the transition points ($t_{start} > t_{goal}$ for all transition points), then the solution lies beyond the last transition point.
 If that happens, rather than computing the angle of the midpoint between transition points, we directly compute the $\theta_q$ as halfway between the last transition point and $\pi$.

-After finding $\theta_q$, the associated initial and final angles $\alpha_f$ and the $\beta_f$ are found using the following equation:
+After finding $\theta_q$, the associated initial and final angles $\alpha_q$ and the $\beta_q$ are found using the following equation:

 We can then find the quadrant $l$ of $\alpha_q$ and the quadrant $m$ of $\beta_q$, creating the pair $a_{lm}$.
 We check the corresponding block in the Dubins decision table and let $\mathcal{T}$ represent the set of candidate trajectories within that block.
+Because $\alpha(t)$ and $\beta(t)$ are not constant between transition points, the switching functions are not used to further narrow down the candidate trajectories, and the more conservative long path case of $4R_0$ is used rather than the precise definition given in the Dubins set classification.

-During the implementation and testing of the Dubins decision table based on \cite{shkel2001}, inconsistencies between the decision table and result were seen, particularly in the no-wind cases.
+During the implementation and testing of the Dubins decision table based on \cite{shkel2001}, inconsistencies between the decision table and result were seen.
 This error was validated by computing and comparing all six admissible paths in the Dubins set.
-We found that the decision table sometimes does not give the actual shortest path for quadrant pair $a_{lm} \in \{ a_{12}, a_{21}, a_{34}, a_{43} \}$.
+We found the long path condition in Proposition 5 of their paper was incorrect and that the decision table sometimes did not give the actual shortest path for quadrant pairs $a_{lm} \in \{ a_{12}, a_{21}, a_{34}, a_{43} \}$.
 These four cases are equivalent with symmetry, and we describe the issue in detail within the Appendix.
-A corrected version of the Dubins decision table is also provided in Table~\ref{table:new_matrix}.
+A recent work \cite{Lim2023dubins} also identified these same issues and proposes the modifications to fix the issues.
+A corrected version of the Dubins decision table is also provided in Table~\ref{table:new_matrix}, where an additional path type had to be added to each of the four equivalency groups with errors.

-After finding $\mathcal{T}$, we solve the trochoid paths within the set using the method described in \cite{techy2009} and choose the one within minimum time, but we now no longer have to iterate over all candidate solutions in most cases.
+After finding $\mathcal{T}$, we solve the trochoid paths within the set using the method described in \cite{techy2009} and choose the one with minimum time.
+However, we now no longer have to iterate over all candidate solutions in most cases.
 As seen in Table \ref{table:new_matrix}, all blocks have less than four path types, with some having only one.
-Only when the solution is less than $4R$ do all path types have to be checked.
+Only when the goal state might be within $4R_0$ do all path types have to be checked.

 For paths of type RSR or LSL, the solutions can be found analytically using the values